-The Statement of Net Assets presents information on all of the School's assets and liabilities.
-The difference between the two is reported as net assets.
-Over time increases or decreases in net assets may serve as an indicator of whether the financial position of the School is improving or deteriorating.
+The Statement of Net Position presents information on all of the School's assets, net outflows of resources, liabilities, and net inflows of resources.
+The difference between the two is reported as net position.
+Over time increases or decreases in net position may serve as an indicator of whether the financial position of the School is improving or deteriorating.

-The Statement of Activities presents information on how the School's net assets changed during the fiscal year.
-All changes in net assets are reported when the underlying event occurs without regard to the timing of related cash flows.
+The Statement of Activities presents information on how the School's net position changed during the fiscal year.
+All changes in net position are reported when the underlying event occurs without regard to the timing of related cash flows.
 Accordingly, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods.